Our public health and communities team play a key role in creating the conditions for people to live longer, healthier, and happier lives.

 Our priorities

-We use our skills to shape and improve health and care services across the Integrated Care System (ICS), helping people access the care they need.
+Using our public health expertise and influence to shape and improve outcomes from local health and care services, helping people access the care they need.

 Statutory public health services